Basis-Theory/basistheory-integration-guides/collections/guides/use/collect-cards-with-proxies.md

 - Name
     - Create and Use Reactors Application
-- Types
+- Type
-    - Server to Server
+    - Private
 - Permissions
     - `token:pci:create`
     - `token:pci:use:reactor`

-[Click here to have pre-fill a new Create Application](https://portal.basistheory.com/applications/create?name=Create+and+Use+Reactors+Application&permissions=token%3Apci%3Ause%3Areactor&permissions=token%3Apci%3Acreate&type=server_to_server) or you can use the following API call with your Management API Key from Step 1:
+[Click here to have pre-fill a new Create Application](https://portal.basistheory.com/applications/create?name=Create+and+Use+Reactors+Application&permissions=token%3Apci%3Ause%3Areactor&permissions=token%3Apci%3Acreate&type=private) or you can use the following API call with your Management API Key from Step 1:

 ```bash
 curl "https://api.basistheory.com/applications" \